Chapter One: The First Step

 "You only picked that because it's got an advantage over Squirtle," Gary jabbed.
 "Can't say I blame you, though.
 You'll need a type advantage to beat me!"

-The girl gave him an innocent look.
+The girl gave him a sly look.
 "Oh really?
 Who made the highest battle simulation scores again?"

-Gary colored a bit and wisely looked away.
-He muttered under his breath. "…just because that stupid Shellder got a lucky hit off on Tangela…"
+Gary colored a bit and looked away, muttering under his breath. "…just because that stupid Shellder got a lucky hit off on Tangela…"

 "Shut up!"
 Gary scowled.

 "Now, now, that's enough."

 The door to the lab opened up and revealed Professor Oak, who had apparently heard the exchange from inside.
 He wiped some of the exhaustion from his eyes, causing Ash to smirk.
 Oak practically lived in the lab and it was clear that he'd spent another sleepless night up researching.

 Oak stifled a yawn and nodded to Ash's mother.
 "Good morning, Delia.
 Come to check on the love birds?"

 "You and I both know they're anything but right now, Professor!"
 Delia laughed.
 "I'll get through to them eventually, though.
 Skarmory and Fearow won't have any idea what hit them!"